Maripoforest/GestureHueLight/README.md

 ./Hue <brightness> (integer: 0-255)
 ```

-If you do not know your username:
+If you do not know your username, method **getuser** will automatically do everything for you, you just need press the physicall hue button:
 ```
 ./Hue new
 ```